jnwatson/py-lmdb/docs/index.rst

 Buffers
 +++++++

-Since MDB is exclusively memory mapped it is possible to access record data without keys or values ever being copied by the kernel, database library, or application.
+Since MDB is memory mapped it is possible to access record data without keys or values ever being copied by the kernel, database library, or application.
 To exploit this the library can be instructed to return :py:func:`buffer` objects instead of strings by passing `buffers=True` to :py:meth:`Environment.begin` or :py:class:`Transaction`.

 In Python :py:func:`buffer` objects can be used in many places where strings are expected.
 In every way they act like a regular sequence: they support